defold/doc/docs/en/manuals/physics-joints.md

 physics.create_joint(physics.JOINT_TYPE_FIXED, "obj_a#collisionobject", "my_test_joint", vmath.vector3(10, 0, 0), "obj_b#collisionobject", vmath.vector3(0, 20, 0), { max_length = 20 })
 ```

 The above will create a fixed joint with id `my_test_joint` connected between the two collision object `obj_a#collisionobject` and `obj_b#collisionobject`.
-The joint is connected 10 pixels to the left of the center of collision object `obj_a#collisionobject` and 20 pixels above the center of collision object `obj_b#collisionobject`.
+The joint is connected 10 pixels to the right of the center of collision object `obj_a#collisionobject` and 20 pixels above the center of collision object `obj_b#collisionobject`.
 The maximum length of the joint is 20 pixels.

 ## Destroying joints